RobertAhlin/rpg-p3/README.md

 ### <a id="acknowledgements"></a>Acknowledgements

 - Thanks David Calikes for jumping in on short notice to take a meeting when mentor was not available.
-And thank you for valuable advices.
+And thanks for valuable advices.